New molecule holds promise of therapies for cancer and rare diseases

 "By blocking this interaction, we can inhibit the excessive PAK1 activity that drives cellular changes that lead to cancer and other diseases.
 We used computer simulations of both proteins to design compounds able to bind to that pocket and modeled blockade of the interaction between both proteins using a range of simulated compounds that we ‘screened’ for in silico and then synthesized the most promising ones for further experimental tests.”

-Specifically, ALY101, the lead compound discovered in the collaboration, works by blocking the interaction that normally converts PAK1 from an inactive to an active state.
+Specifically, ALY101, the primary compound discovered in the collaboration, works by blocking the interaction that normally converts PAK1 from an inactive to an active state.
 Other researchers have demonstrated that suppressing or inhibiting PAK1 activity in tumor cells sensitizes them to a broad range of different anticancer agents, enhancing their antitumor activity.

 This rational approach for structure-based drug design has been fully integrated with wet biology assay workflows in the Ganesan lab at UCI.

-“This compound and the effects of the drug on the tumor and its microenvironment has potential applications both as monotherapy or in combination regimens to reduce dose-limiting toxicities of existing agents, or as a treatment for tumors that have developed resistance to other agents,” said Ganesan, vice-chair of research for the UCI School of Medicine's Department of Dermatology.
+“This compound and the effects of the drug on the tumor and its microenvironment has potential applications both as monotherapy or in combination regimens to reduce dose-limiting toxicities of existing agents, or as a treatment for tumors that have developed resistance to other agents,” said Ganesan, who serves as vice-chair of research for the UCI School of Medicine's Department of Dermatology.
 “In a broader context, these studies provide a roadmap for the rational structure-based design of drugs targeting GTPase family member proteins, known to be important but difficult-to-target to treat cancer.”

 Their research has been funded by foundations such as the Italian Association for Cancer Research in Italy and the U.S. National Institutes of Health, including NIH awards R01CA244571 and U54CA217378.
 Their findings also led to the launch of a start-up, Alyra Therapeutics, which is dedicated to expanding the platform developed by De Vivo and Ganesan to further develop ALY101 and other compounds as potential new treatments for cancer, neurofibromatosis and other diseases where small GTPases and their signaling interactions play a role in disease pathology.